Candidate project

 Topic Overview

-The City & Guilds Level 1 Diploma in Vehicle Maintenance (QCF) is an introductory qualification designed for students who are new to the motor vehicle industry.
-It covers the fundamental principles of vehicle maintenance, including health and safety, tools and equipment, and basic vehicle systems.
-This diploma provides a solid foundation for further study or entry-level employment in the automotive sector.
+The City & Guilds Level 1 Certificate in Vehicle Maintenance is an introductory qualification designed for learners who want to start a career in the motor vehicle industry.
+It covers the fundamental principles of vehicle maintenance, including health and safety, tools and equipment, and basic servicing tasks.
+This certificate provides a solid foundation for further study, such as the Level 2 Diploma, and is ideal for those with little or no prior experience in vehicle maintenance.

 Key Concepts